fer-nando-machado/clojure-queues/README.md

 ### Build
 #### `lein ring uberjar`

-Builds an standalone executable `.jar` file.
+Builds a standalone executable `.jar` file.
 This file can be executed by running `java -jar file.jar`.

 ### Run
 #### `lein ring server-headless`

-Runs the server and exposes the API on port `3000`.
+Runs the web server and exposes the API on port `3000`.

 ## Endpoints